Angles: Classification and Properties

 Using n = 10:

-Thus, the measure of an interior angle of a regular polygon with 10 sides (decagon) is 144°.
+Thus, the measure of an interior angle of a regular polygon with ten sides (decagon) is 144°.

 Perpendicularity

-If two lines intersect and these lines form right angles, then these lines are perpendicular.
+If two lines intersect and form right angles, these lines are perpendicular.
 In other words, perpendicular lines form right angles.

 An informal way to detect perpendicular lines is by looking at the “T shape” formed by these lines.
 Notice that perpendicular lines form a letter “T” or an inverted letter “T.”

 In the figure above, lines l1 and l2 are perpendicular.
-We use the symbol to indicate that two lines are perpendicular.
-Hence, l1 l2.
-Since these lines are perpendicular, then ∠ABC and ∠ABE are right angles with m∠ABC and m∠ABE both equal to 90 degrees.
+We use the symbol ⊥ to indicate that two lines are perpendicular.
+Hence, l1 ⊥ l2.
+Since these lines are perpendicular, ∠ABC and ∠ABE are right angles with m∠ABC and m∠ABE equal 90 degrees.

 In addition to this, as you can see above, the angles formed by perpendicular lines are also linear pairs since they share a common side (in the figure above, ray AB) and their remaining sides form a straight line,

 Sample Problem: Lines l1 and l2 are perpendicular.
-If angle 1 measures x + 5 degrees, what is the value of x?
+If angle 1 measures x degrees and angle 2 measures x + 40 degrees, what is the value of x?

 Next topic: Triangles